 Sharp is now looking to focus on creating and manufacturing ebook readers and tablet devices.
-Even though they are moving away from PC’s manufacturing Sharp have said that the move is a strategic move and may well return to PC at a later date.
+Even though they are moving away from PC manufacturing, Sharp has said that the move is a strategic one and they may well return to the PC market at a later date.

 “Our intention is to shift from just selling the product to expand to the business model of contents services business in addition to e-book product sales,” said Miyuki Nakayama, a Sharp spokeswoman.